 Further, various studies have found that very heavy drinking increases the risk of dementia.
 It results in the loss of brain tissue, particularly in areas of the brain related to memory and identifying shapes and distance between objects.

 The potential benefits of the occasional tipple for thinking skills such as memory, speed of information processing and reasoning may be partly due to a reduction in the risk of cardiovascular disease (conditions of the heart and blood vessels such as coronary heart disease, stroke and aortic disease).
 Alcohol increases blood flow to the brain, reduces inflammation and can help improve cholesterol levels.

-Some studies suggest a particularly beneficial effect of red wine (again, in modest amount) on thinking skills.
-One explanation for these results may lie in the antioxidant effects of flavonoids that are present in wine but absent in other forms of alcohol (flavonoids are chemical substances found in many plants, including fruit).
+Some studies suggest a particularly beneficial effect of red wine (again, in modest amounts) on thinking skills.
+One explanation for these results may lie in the antioxidant effects of flavonoids that are present in wine, but absent in other forms of alcohol (flavonoids are chemical substances found in many plants, including fruit).